b1617/todolist/README.md

 # Todolist
-Todolist with react native

-All projects are build with [React](https://github.com/facebook/create-react-app) in purpose to learn.
+Todolist is build with [React native](https://reactnative.dev/) in purpose to learn.

 ## Installation